Metehan120/rsmalloc/UPDATES.md

 - Fixed `SpinLock::get_lock()` to use `Acquire` instead of `Relaxed`, closing a data race where `BuddyAllocator::regions_head()` could observe a partially-published region list after only polling the lock state.
 - Fixed `Once::call_once()`'s fast path to use `Acquire` instead of `Relaxed`, ensuring initialization side effects are properly visible once the fast path is taken.

-### Transfer-cache ABA hardening

-- Widened the transfer cache's ABA protection from an 8-bit tag packed into the pointer's high byte to a full 64-bit generation counter, by switching `TransferCache::list`/`trimmed` from a tagged `AtomicUsize` to a 128-bit `AtomicU128` (via the `portable-atomic` crate, hardware `CMPXCHG16B`/`CASP`-backed on x86-64/arm64) holding the full 64-bit pointer in the low word and the tag in the high word.
-The old scheme needed only 256 same-slot push/pop cycles between a thread's stale load and its retried CAS to spuriously succeed; the new one needs `2^64`, which isn't reachable at any real hardware throughput.
-- As a side effect, this also removes an implicit LA57 canonical-address assumption the old high-byte tag depended on — the pointer field is no longer masked at all.
-- `Tagging::pack` extracts and increments the tag as a plain `u64` (`wrapping_add`) instead of doing wrapping arithmetic across the full `u128`, since a 128-bit add costs an add+adc pair for no benefit when only the high word ever changes; this restored throughput to parity with the old 8-bit-tag scheme in benchmarking.

 ### Preload, C ABI, fork, and runtime configuration